UoL-Planetary-Modelling/General_Documentation/Unix & Command Line/File_Transfer_HPC.md

-# File Transfer Using SCP and Screen on Linux
+# File Transfer Using SCP, rsync, nohup and screen on Linux
 This guide covers how to use **scp** and **rsync** for transferring files and how to ensure transfers are not interrupted using **nohup** and **screen**.
 These tools are helpful for maintaining uninterrupted file transfers, especially when dealing with large datasets.